WV-design/Trinity-toolhead/README.md

 | sheet metal 9mm belts | fully compatible |
 | > 9mm belts | not supported |

+## Credits
+Thanks to:
+Apex for your awesome belt clips and the insight!
+DK and Adeo on the insights on the ducts!
+Annex for the extruder design!
+Hartk for the voron construct repository!

 ## Current TODO list:
 * ✓ Belt clamps
 * ✓ Mgn12 compatibility
-* Ducts
+* ✓ Ducts
 * Wider extruder compatibility

-## Credits
-Thanks Apex for your awesome belt clips and the insight!
-Thanks DK and Adeo on the insights on the ducts!